-The TNPCB has established 3 vehicle emission monitoring stations at Alandur, Madhavaram and Ambattur and is testing the emissions from goods carriages.
-The vehicles which do not satisfy the emission norms are instructed to rectify the defects to bring the emissions within the standards.
-Certificates are issued only after this is fulfilled.
-In order to control the pollution due to vehicular emission in Chennai city action was taken for conversion of autorickshaws from petrol fuel to LPG fuel.
-In order to encourage the autorickshaws for conversion to LPG fuel, TNPCB has decided to grant substantial amount as subsidy to the autorickshaws.
-Subsidy by Tamilnadu Pollution Control Board will be granted to autorickhaws which are switching over to LPG if only the conversion kits are approved by Transport Department officials / Regional Transport Officers.
+The TNPCB has established 3 vehicle emission monitoring stations one at Madhavaram and two at Ambattur and testing the emissions from goods carriages.
+The vehicles which do not satisfy the emission norms are instructed to rectify the defects to bring the emissions within the standards Pollution Under Control Certificate (PUC) are issued only after this is fulfilled.
+To test and issue PUC for vehicles other than Goods carriages 75 private emission testing stations were authorized by the Transport Department in Chennai City.